Public opinion on marijuana use has changed dramatically over the past few years.

 And while weed withdrawal symptoms aren't as extreme as cocaine or heroin ones, they can still become quite irritable, especially in the long run.

-In this guide, we'll discuss what exactly should a person trying to quit cannabis expect, how to treat marijuana withdrawal symptoms, and where to get help when struggling with cannabis use disorder.
+In this guide, we'll discuss topics such as, what a person trying to quit cannabis should expect, how to manage withdrawal symptoms, and when to consider a marijuana addiction treatment program if you or your loved one are struggling to overcome it alone.

 What Is Cannabis Withdrawal Syndrome?